sharma-kk/sharma-kk.github.io/_pages/PhD project.md

 </video>
 *Video 2: Evolution of atmosphere vorticity field from $t = 25$ on wards.
 The number of small, medium, and large eddies remains roughly constant over the time interval.*

+## Publications and conference contributions

+My doctoral studies resulted in the following publications and conference contributions:

+### Publications

+* Kamal Sharma and Peter Korn.
+Numerical Simulation of an idealized coupled Ocean-Atmosphere Climate Model.
+In *Modeling, Simulation and Optimization of Fluid Dynamic Applications*, pages 113–130.
+Springer, Cham, 2023.
+DOI: [10.1007/978-3-031-45158-4\_7](https://link.springer.com/chapter/10.1007/978-3-031-45158-4_7)

+### Conference contributions

+* Workshop on Stochastic Transport in Upper Ocean Dynamics, French Research Institute for Exploitation of the Sea (IFREMER), Brest, France, *contributed talk* (2023).

+* Conference on Mathematical and Computational Issues in the Geosciences, Society for Industrial and Applied Mathematics (SIAM), Bergen, Norway, *contributed talk* (2023).

+* Conference on Computational Science and Engineering, Society for Industrial and Applied Mathematics (SIAM), Amsterdam, Netherlands, *contributed talk* (2023).

+* Firedrake User and Developer Workshop, University of Exeter \& Imperial College London, Totnes, England, *contributed talk* (2023).

+* Workshop on Modeling, Simulation \& Optimization of Fluid Dynamic Applications, Groß Schwansee, Germany, *contributed talk* (2022).

+* Workshop on Modeling, Simulation \& Optimization of Fluid Dynamic Applications, Groß Schwansee, Germany, *contributed talk and poster* (2021).